 The pinholes (and microlenses) are arranged in a pattern, which scans a field of view defined by the array aperture size and the microscope objective magnification.
 The scanning laser beams excite fluorescent labels in the specimen.
 Fluorescence emission will be most intense where this array is focused - the focal plane.
 Some fraction of this light will return along the excitation path where it will be preferentially selected by the same 'confocal' pinholes.
 A dichroic mirror, which reflects emission wavelengths, is located between the two disks.
 This separates the laser emission from any excitation light reflected or scattered from the microscope optics.
 The geometry of the emission path results in a confocal fluorescence signal with extremely low background noise.

 A further limitation in conventional CSLM is the use of photomultiplier tubes (PMTs) whose quantum efficiency (QE, the probability of converting a photon to an electron) is rather low - typically 30-40%.
-In contrast the SDCLM technique uses a camera as a detector that can have a very high QE; e.g. an iXon+ 897 EMCCD has a peak QE of more than 90%, making it a near-perfect detector.
-This combination of the dual spinning disk and high QE detector delivers a confocal instrument that can run at high speed and with unequalled signal-tonoise (SNR).
+In contrast, the SDCLM technique uses a camera as a detector that can have a very high QE; e.g. Andor's iXon+ 897 EMCCD has a peak QE of more than 90%, making it a near-perfect detector.
+This combination of the dual spinning disk and high QE detector delivers a confocal instrument that can run at high speed and with unequalled signal-to-noise ratio (SNR).